Tax Consequences of Cashing in Life Insurance Policy [2023]

 Can you cash out term life insurance?

 No, term life insurance has no cash value.
-It only pays a death benefit to your beneficiary or spouse if you die within the policy’s term.
-An authentic guide to buying term life insurance gives well-detailed information on this policy.
+It only pays a u003cstrongu003edeath benefit u003c/strongu003eto your beneficiary or spouse if you die within the policy’s term.
+An authenticu003ca href=u0022https://insurancewand.ca/term-life-insurance-for-married-couplesu0022u003e guide to buying term life insuranceu003c/au003e gives well-detailed information on this policy.

 When cashing in a life insurance policy, do you pay taxes?